QuantEcon/lecture-source-py/source/rst/career.rst

 Overview
 ============

-Next, we study a computational problem concerning career and job choices
+Next, we study a computational problem concerning career and job choices.

-The model is originally due to Derek Neal :cite:`Neal1999`
+The model is originally due to Derek Neal :cite:`Neal1999`.

-This exposition draws on the presentation in :cite:`Ljungqvist2012`, section 6.5
+This exposition draws on the presentation in :cite:`Ljungqvist2012`, section 6.5.

 We begin with some imports